jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 “Yes I do.
 Want that.
 I…”

 The admission almost chokes him, even with no one else around for miles.
 There is a long dreaded silence.
-Only because it is so long does he hear the slight scraping of pebbles, someone trying to move quietly in the dark.
+Only because it is so long does he hear the slight scraping of pebbles, someone trying to move silently in the dark.
 He opens his eyes, and Wei Wuxian is there.
 He has crawled over quietly, helpfully.
 Uncertainly.
 The sulk has fallen off his face; he looks as vulnerable now as Lan Wangji has ever seen him.

 Lan Wangji’s heart feels like a bruise, raw and tender in his chest.
 He had thought he was the only one who felt desperately vulnerable.
 Wei Wuxian doesn’t fear anything.
 Wei Wuxian fights dire owls and demon tortoises; he taunts Wen Chao and Wen Zhuliu with merry exuberance.
 The look on his face says that Wei Wuxian fears this.

-Lan Wangji does not move a muscle, which makes Wei Wuxian tentatively respond to that welcome, crawling down and resting his head cautiously on Lan Wangji’s lap.
+Lan Wangji doesn’t move a muscle, which makes Wei Wuxian tentatively respond to that welcome, crawling down and resting his head cautiously on Lan Wangji’s lap.

 The panic still flaps in his chest, the same as when Wei Wuxian says things like *I’ll carry you* or starts stripping off clothing.
 It flaps, but then it—settles.
 Touch, the thing he’s been so frightened of, does not obliterate him after all.
 Light as a bird that is still fledging its feathers, he rests his hand on Wei Wuxian’s head.